QuantEcon/lecture-source-py/source/rst/muth_kalman.rst

 Friedman’s adaptive expectation scheme the **answer**

-Muth (1960) used classical prediction methods based on lag-operators and :math:`z`-tranforms to find the answer to his question
+Muth (1960) used classical prediction methods based on lag-operators and :math:`z`-transforms to find the answer to his question

 Please see lectures :doc:`Classical Control with Linear Algebra<lu_tricks>` and :doc:`Classical Filtering and Prediction with Linear Algebra<classical_filtering>` for an introduction to the classical